 CUSA then rebranded to what is now the National Association of Savings and Credit Unions (NASCU) in 2012.
-NASCU is now making frantic efforts to stimulate the existence and sustenance of FCs including by providing credit.
-However, the collapse of CUSA has dented the reputation of FCs and is among the reasons people do not have confidence in them anymore.
+NASCU is now making frantic efforts to stimulate the existence and sustenance of FCs including extending credit to FCs.
+However, the collapse of CUSA has dented the reputation of financial cooperatives and is among the reasons people do not have confidence.
 NASCU currently has 30 affiliated members despite the many FCs that currently exist.

-Its capacity to reach out to all the provinces and provide pertinent services is limited.
+Its capacity to reach out to all the provinces is limited and so is its capacity to provide pertinent services to the FCs.

 From the foregoing, a lot will clearly have to be done to rebuild confidence in NASCU as well as in FCs themselves.
-As a starting point, efforts should be made to reform the legal and regulatory framework which stakeholders say is currently weak.
+As a starting point, efforts should be made to reform the legal and regulatory framework for FCs as it is reportedly weak.
 This is one of the areas under consideration in the national financial inclusion strategy 2017-2022 and the revised Cooperatives Act underway.

 The Registrar of Cooperatives estimates that there is a total of 1, 198 entities registered as FCs in Zambia with the majority being in Eastern province and the least in North Western province.
-The summary of the evolution of FCs is represented in Figure 1.
+Figure 1 shows the evolution of FCs in Zambia.